pandaanson/NYU-law-work/README.md

 - historical_py contain all the unused python code that was written but abandon
 - photo, useful maps
 - note, note for resoning of some of the code or processor that need to be done to myself
+- main, the main code, usually most up to date code and the best way we found
+- share, the folder for share some information that were request by others

 ## Tasks